dunglas/DunglasTodoMVCBundle/README.md

     prefix:   /
 ```

-Last step, isntall the assets:
+Install assets:

     php app/console assets:install web

+Dump assets if you want to use the app in prod mode:

+    php app/console assetic:dump --env=prod --no-debug

+Create database schema:

+    php app/console doctrine:schema:create

+Done!
 Open *http://localhost/app_dev.php* in your browser and try this Symfony implementation of TodoMVC.

 Compile the client side-code
 ----------------------------